marusyaganza/lp-monorepo/README.md

 ### Locally

-1. Run `yarn dev` to start the project with the development database.
+1. Run `yarn start` to start the project with the development database.
 2. Open `http://localhost:8080` in your browser to access the application.
 3. Open `http://localhost:4000` to work with the Apollo GraphQL playground.